FederatedAI/KubeFATE/docs/tutorials/Build_Two_Parties_FATE_Cluster_in_One_Linux_Machine_with_MiniKube.md

 ```
 It is fine only the command line version shows and get an error on KubeFATE service's version because we have not deployed KubeFATE service yet.

-Then, we download the KubeFATE Server Image v1.2.0,
+Then, we download the KubeFATE Server Image v1.2.0 as set to ENVs before,
 ```
 curl -LO https://github.com/FederatedAI/KubeFATE/releases/download/${version}/kubefate-${kubefate_version}.docker
 ```